How to apply to be a mobile safety check provider

 Transport for NSW will review your application and notify you if your application is approved.

-If your application is successful you will be invited to complete a mandatory training course for mobile safety check services.
+If your application is successful the proprietor and all examiners included in your application will be invited to complete a mandatory training course for mobile safety check services.
+Proprietors and examiners both have responsibilities when providing Mobile Safety Check services.

 For more information, email email@example.com.